Vomir: Performance

 Although HNW remains an underground sub-genre of noise music, several events are dedicated to the genre as well as a festival.
 Instants Chavirés in Montreuil is one prominent hotspot for the genre and fans.

 The performances of Vomir are described as "anti-concerts".
 His live show typically lasts from at least 1 hour to a maximum of 8 hours.

-Plastic bags are offered to audience at the start of Vomir performances and are accompanied by a note: "Do not hesitate to place the plastic bag on your head for a complete immersion in the sound of Harsh Noise Wall, for separate yourself [sic] from everything else except noise".
+Plastic bags were offered to audience at the start of Vomir performances and were accompanied by a note: "Do not hesitate to place the plastic bag on your head for a complete immersion in the sound of Harsh Noise Wall, for separate yourself [sic] from everything else except noise".
+In 2022, Vomir announced on Instagram that he would no longer wear or provide plastic bags.
+He now wears a leather bag over his head while performing, and he urges audience members to bring their own bags.
 The plastic bag is an accessory used to question the audience about its relationship to consumption and finds a certain echo with the stage name Vomir.

 Collaboration

-Perrot has taken part in numerous recordings with artists such as Marc Hurtado, Rotted Brain, Écoute la Merde, Werewolf Jerusalem, Government Alpha, Torturing Nurse.
+Perrot has taken part in numerous recordings with artists such as Marc Hurtado, Rotted Brain, Écoute la Merde, Werewolf Jerusalem, Government Alpha, Mama Baer, Kommissar Hjuler, Torturing Nurse.